Essex Steam Train and Riverboat

 Admission (Train only):

-For Parlor Car, Observation Car or Caboose, add $5.00.
+Additional charge for Parlor Car, Observation Car or Caboose.
 Rates do not include dinner tours or other special trains.
 Parking is FREE.
 Discounted family passes are available.
-Senior citizen discount.
+Senior discount every day.
 Private charters available.

 Groups: Discount available for groups of 20 or more with advance reservation.